Brad Pitt Car Allegedly Spotted At Angelina Jolie’s Home: Are They Back On?

 Are Brad Pitt and Angelina Jolie back on?
 According to a new report, Brad Pitt’s car was spotted at Angelina Jolie’s Los Feliz home.
-Radar Online reports that Pitt has officially moved back in — but it’s not because he and Jolie have reconnected.
-He and Jolie have apparently decided that he should be living in the home in order to be a better father to their six children.
+Radar Online reports that Pitt has officially moved back in, but it’s not because he and Jolie have reconnected.
+Pitt and Jolie have apparently decided that he should be living in the home in order to be a better father to their six children.

 Sources say that he’s busy doing (read paying for) some renovations around the house to make it better for his kids.